KostasSliazas/project-kitten/README.md

 # Project Kitten
-This repository contains a collection of web-based tools and links.
+This repository contains a collection of web-based tools and links for Web Developers and Creators.
 [Screenshots](#screenshots) | [Getting Started](#getting-started) | [License](#license)

 ## Screenshots